 - the balance of any time off instead of overtime that the employee has accrued but not yet taken

-- any redundancy pay or entitlements if the employees has been made redundant and is eligible.
+- any redundancy pay or entitlements if the employee has been made redundant and is eligible.

 If an employee has taken leave in advance and their employment ends before they’ve accrued it all back, the employer can deduct the amount still owing from the employee’s final pay.

-If an employee believes that they have not been paid for all of their entitlements when their employment ends, the Fair Work Ombudsman can investigate and take action to make sure that all entitlements are paid.
+If an employee believes that they have not been paid for all of their entitlements when their employment ends, the FWO can investigate and take action to make sure that all entitlements are paid.

-An employer can be liable to a penalty of up to $63,000 per contravention if they have not complied with their obligations under relevant Commonwealth workplace laws.
+An employer can be liable to pay penalties if they have not complied with their obligations under relevant Commonwealth workplace laws.

 What is redundancy?